AdobeDocs/experience-manager-65.en/help/sites-authoring/projects.md

 ![The Projects Console](assets/screen-shot_2019-03-05at125110.png)

-The Projects console is similar to other consoles in AEM, allow a number of actions on individual projects as well as adjusting your view of the projects.
+The Projects console is similar to other consoles in AEM, allow several actions on individual projects and adjusting your view of the projects.

 ### Toggle Your Mode {#modes}